 Although Invisalign® is suitable for most patients, it is not optimal for everyone.
 In some cases, Invisalign® may not be enough to achieve proper alignment.

 How Long Will I Have to Wear Invisalign®?

 The length of treatment with Invisalign® varies from patient to patient, but generally, takes longer than with traditional braces.
 For most adults, Invisalign® is required an average of two to three years.

 Treatment with Invisalign® may produce soreness for a day or so after each initial fitting, but typically this treatment produces less discomfort than treatment with traditional metal or ceramic braces.

 Why Choose an Orthodontist vs. a Dentist for Invisalign® Treatment?

 Orthodontists are specialists trained in tooth movement, alignment of the teeth and jaw, as well as mouth and jaw function, while dentists provide more general oral health care.
 Orthodontists complete dental school to become dentists and then attend an orthodontic program for an additional number of years to specialize in tooth movement, jaw function and facial aesthetics.
 Although some dentists may take courses to learn how to apply Invisalign® treatment, this is not their specialty, and they rarely have the expertise and experience of an orthodontist.

 What Should I Do Next?

-If you live in Charles County or St. Mary’s County, Maryland, and want to straighten your teeth, but are self-conscious about wearing metal brackets, contact our Waldorf or Leonardtown office to schedule an appointment to discuss Invisalign® treatment.
+If you live in Charles County or St. Mary’s County, Maryland, and want to straighten your teeth, but are self-conscious about wearing metal brackets, contact our Waldorf office to schedule an appointment to discuss Invisalign® treatment.